-Th sci pro to wo 1. te NENSP SCID Newborn Screening Program includes the following components: reening tests, preliminary diagnostic tests, diagnostic evaluation, treatment, and ogram evaluation.
+umass.
+Medical School umassmed.edu Components of the NENSP SCID Newborn Screening Program to ogram evaluation.
 All infants with Out of Range Newborn Screening results need have a repeat newborn screen.
-Only some infants will need the additional rkups outlined in steps 2, 3, and 4.
-Screening Tests performed on the dried blood spot: The principal test is quantification of a marker that indicates presence of autologous T cells, the "T cell Receptor Excision Circle" (TREC).
+Only some infants will need the additional orkups outlined in steps 2, 3, and 4.
+1. Screening Tests performed on the dried blood spot: The principal test is quantification of a marker that indicates presence of autologous T cells, the "T cell Receptor Excision Circle" (TREC).
 This is a molecular marker detectable by quantitative PCR.
 Low or absent quantities of TRECs observed in the screen indicate a possible severe defect in the ability to generate T lymphocytes.
 As with other screening tests, some values will prompt a request for a repeat specimen.
 As with other screening tests, some values will prompt a preliminary diagnostic test directly.
 2. Preliminary Diagnostic test performed on specially-collected whole blood: The principal test is a Flow Cytometry test to measure specific T cell markers.
 Laboratories will have to be pre-qualified to perform these measurements.
 Measurements indicating low to absent T cell markers confirm a T-cell lymphocytopenia that requires a diagnostic evaluation by a specialist.
 Note: The presence of T lymphocytes alone does not rule out SCID; specialized testing to detect newly generated T lymphocytes must be performed.
 3. Diagnostic Evaluation: The diagnostic evaluation is a specialty referral inclusive of physical exam and specialized immune function tests.
 Infants whose evaluation yields a diagnosis of SCID will require immediate treatment.
 In many cases this will be Hematopoietic Stem Cell Transplantation (HSCT).
 Infants may be found to have other immune deficiencies, such as DiGeorge syndrome, which requires different treatment (thymic transplant), other primary immune deficiencies requiring a spectrum of preventative treatments or may be found to be well.
 4. Treatment: SCID infants may be enrolled for HSCT at a pediatric FACT (Foundation for the Accreditation of Cellular Therapy)-accredited center.
-5. Program Evaluation: Predictive values of the screening algorithm, yields of SCID and other Primary Immunodeficiency Diagnoses, compliance with recommendations, and short and long- term treatment outcomes will be analyzed for quality assurance and quality improvement of the program.
+5. Program Evaluation: Predictive values of the screening algorithm, yields of SCID and other Primary Immunodeficiency Diagnoses, compliance with recommendations, and short and long term treatment outcomes will be analyzed for quality assurance and quality improvement of the program.